awkward-py/college-website/README.md

 5. **Push Changes**: Push your changes to your forked repository.
 6. **Create a Pull Request**: Submit a pull request to the main repository, explaining the changes you've made.

-Our team will review your pull request and provide feedback.
+We will review your pull request and provide feedback.
 Once approved, your changes will be merged into the main branch.

 ---